CoverGo/cover-cli/README.md

 ## Installation

 Currently, only manual installation is supported.
-We will look into proper packaging on NPM at a later date as the tool grows.
+We will be looking into proper packaging on NPM at a later date.

 ### Yarn (Recommended)